Scarlet Witch: 1960s

+1970s

-Some years later, Thomas brought Wanda and Pietro back into the team and started a long-running romantic relationship between the Scarlet Witch and the android hero Vision, thinking it would help with the series' character development.
+Some years later, Thomas brought Wanda and Pietro back into the team and started a long-running romantic relationship between the Scarlet Witch and the android hero Vision, thinking it would help with the series's character development.
 He elected those characters because they were only published in the Avengers comic book and did not star in solo adventures, so relationship drama in the series would not interfere with stories in other publications.
 Their first kiss took place during the Kree–Skrull War arc.
 Thomas also added Hawkeye into a love triangle with both characters, eventually having the archer realize that Vision and Wanda were truly in love.
 A fan of Golden Age heroes, Roy Thomas often found ways to integrate the older characters into modern-day stories.
 In Giant-Size Avengers #1 (August 1974), Quicksilver and the Scarlet Witch are revealed to be the children of Golden Age superheroes Whizzer (Robert Frank) and Miss America (Madeline Joyce).

+Steve Englehart succeeded Thomas as the writer of Avengers.
+He gave Wanda a more assertive personality and removed the highly-protective Quicksilver from the team.
+In 1974, Englehart expanded Wanda's powers by having her learn witchcraft from Agatha Harkness.
+The Vision and the Scarlet Witch married in Giant-Size Avengers #4 (June 1975), the end of the Celestial Madonna story arc.
+In 1979, Wanda learns Bob Frank and Madeline Joyce are not her and Pietro's parents.